Interactive measurement of vignetting and sensor nonuniformity

 • Save the image as a RAW file or maximum quality JPEG.

-Start Imatest and click on Uniformity Interactive.
+Start Imatest , and choose Classic UI from the Main Menu.
+When the Classic interface appears, click on Uniformity Interactive.
 This opens a dialog box that asks for input image file(s).

-Very large files (height x width x colors over 40 MB) may cause memory overflow problems.
-Files over 40 or 80 MB can be automatically reduced 1/2x linearly (using 1/4 the memory).
-Click Settings, Options I (in the Imatest main window) and make the appropriate setting in LARGE FILES (Light Falloff, Distortion).
+Very large files (height x width x colors over 40 MB) sometimes caused memory overflow problems on older 32-bit systems.
+Files over 40 or 80 MB can be automatically reduced 1/2x linearly (using 1/4 the memory) if you click Settings, Options II (in the Imatest main window) and make the appropriate setting in LARGE FILES (Uniformity, Blemish…).

-Multiple file selection Several files can be selected in Imatest Master using standard Windows techniques (shift-click or control-click).
-Depending on your response to the multi-image dialog box you can combine (average) several files or run them sequentially (batch mode).
+Multiple files can be selected in Imatest Master using standard Windows techniques (shift-click or control-click).
+This allows you to combine (average) several files.
+(Batch mode is not available in Uniformity-Interactive.)

 Combined (averaged) files are useful for measuring fixed-pattern noise (at least 8 identical images captured at low ISO speed are recommended).
 The combined file can be saved.
 Its name will be the same as the first selected file with _comb_n appended, where n is the number of files combined.

-Three cropping (ROI selection) options are available by clicking Options I in the Imatest main window.
-The second option (Select crop by dragging cursor.
-Ask to repeat crop for same sized image), which is similar to the ROI selection in SFR, is typically preferred.
+Four cropping (ROI selection) options are available by clicking ROI Options in the Imatest main window.
+The second option (2.
 Select crop by dragging cursor.
+Ask to repeat crop for same sized image) is typically preferred.

-Ask to repeat crop for same sized image.
+2. Select crop (ROI) by dragging cursor.
+Ask to repeat crop for same sized image [default].

-After the input file has been read, the Uniformity-Interactive window, showing results, is displayed.
+After the input file has been read, the Uniformity-Interactive window, showing the most recently displayed results, is displayed.

 Uniformity-Interactive main window, showing pixel contours

-Results are displayed using the previous (saved in imatest.ini) settings, in this case the pixel contour plot with unnormalized contours superposed on the image.
+Results are displayed using the previous settings (saved in imatest-v2.ini), in this case the pixel contour plot with unnormalized contours superposed on the image.

 Uniformity controls

-• Read Image file reads another image, then performs calculations and displays results.
+• Read Image file reads an image, then performs calculations and displays results.

-• Primary display settings (below Display) lets you select the most impportant settings for the selected display, for example how to normalize the results, whether to display a pseudocolor plot.
-Additional settings are available by pressing More Settings, immediately to the right.
+• Primary display settings (below Display) lets you select the most important settings for the selected display, for example how to normalize the results, whether to display a pseudocolor plot, etc. Additional settings are available by pressing More Settings, immediately to the right.

-• More Settings opens the Uniformity dialog box (similar to the Light Falloff dialog box), shown below.
+• More Settings opens the Uniformity dialog box, shown below.
 This contains advanced settings not shown in the Primary display settings dropdown menu.

 • Uniformity datatip

-Zoom/Rotate 3D/Data Cursor selects the action when you click on the image.
+selects the action when you click on the image.
 Zoom zooms in on the image.
 It zooms out when you shift-click or double-click.
-Rotate 3D is used to rotate 3D images.
+Rotate 3D is used to rotate 3D images (2D images are zoomed).
 Data Cursor opens a tiny window called a Datatip that displays values of the image or curve.
 Right-click on the Datatip to remove it or access additional options.

 • Reload reloads the image.
-Most valuable for the Image Sensor edition, which allows images to be read directly from devices like manufacturer’s evaluation boards.
+Most valuable for Image Acquisition, which allows images to be read directly from devices like USB cameras or manufacturer’s evaluation boards.

 • Save screen Saves and optionally displays the Uniformity window.